FUNDAMENTALS OF CONTROLLED DOCUMENT MANAGEMENT

 Some metadata is related to the document ID and some is related to the file.
 The metadata which is related to the document ID should only be that which does not change from one release to the next.
 For example, the title and subject matter would generally be related to the document ID, remaining constant across releases, while the specific release number, author and release date would be related to the file issued for a particular release.
 These relationships reflect the logical structure of the real-world data.
 The two are combined in search results data and the fact that they are stored separately should be invisible to the end user.

 Release identifiers are variously referred to as version or revision number.
 (Engineering drawing releases are generally referred to as revisions, and pre-release copies as versions, but the terminology is often reversed in other contexts.)
-Organisations will have different policies as to how releases are identified.
+Organizations will have different policies as to how releases are identified.
 While typically referred to as 'numbers', release identifiers can sometimes be letters, or even dates.
 The CDMS should not constrain how release identifiers are formatted.
 The set of release numbers for a given document ID must also remain as a single unified set, for example across changes in file type of the underlying source files.

 Basic principles of metadata management dictate that document control metadata must be related to files, not embedded within the file.
 For example, the status of a file as current latest release or superseded should be by linking a reference to the file to an element in a lookup table.
 The status is changed by changing the link table without accessing or modifying the file, and the status is read without needing to read the file.

 In keeping with basic data structure principles, the metadata should be in a normalized structure.
-This ensures data integrity and efficiency by storing each piece of data only once, referencing it via keys across related tables.
+This ensures data integrity and efficiency by storing each element of data only once, referencing it via keys across related tables.

 Storing Files